chrishuges/protocolsWetLab/relatedToProteomics/inGelDigestionForProteinIdentification.md

 # In gel digestion for protein identification <!-- omit in toc -->

-This protocol was last updated - May 15, 2020 by Chris Hughes.

 This document describes a protocol for SDS-PAGE separation of a protein sample, extraction, digestion, and mass spectrometry analysis for identification.
 Although the protocol mainly describes extraction of a single protein band, it could also be used for extraction and preparation of multiple bands from a single lane.
 This protocol starts after the gel has been run and in theory should be compatible with virtually any SDS-PAGE gel.

 <hr style="height:6pt; visibility:hidden;" />